styleguidist/react-docgen-typescript/README.md

 ### `shouldSortUnions`: boolean

-When used in combination with `shouldExtractValuesFromUnion`, sorts union members in string-sort order when set to true.
+When used in combination with `shouldExtractValuesFromUnion` or `shouldExtractLiteralValuesFromEnum`, sorts union members in string-sort order when set to true.
 This is useful for ensuring the same order of members every time.

 ### `skipChildrenPropWithoutDoc`: boolean (default: `true`)